 What Causes Drain Clogs?

-First off, we can’t solve a problem if we don’t recognize it.
+First off, we can only solve a problem if we recognize it.

 DIY drain cleaning methods are great for localized, relatively easy clogs and partial blockages that can cause slow drains.
 We cannot stress enough to stay away from chemical drain cleaners.
-They’re bad for the environment, bad for your plumbing, and potentially detrimental to your health as well.
-Regular use of a harmless, enzyme-based drain cleaner that uses bacteria to eat away at the organic material in our drains can help to prevent future clogs.
+They’re bad for the environment and your plumbing and potentially detrimental to your health.
+Regularly using a harmless, enzyme-based drain cleaner that uses bacteria to eat away at the organic material in our drains can help prevent future clogs.

 Who Can Unclog My Drain and Sewer Lines?

-If you’ve tried all the do-it-yourself remedies and that clog still won’t go away, it’s time to call in an experienced and licensedplumber to do the job.
-Professional companies like Nick’s Plumbing & AC have the experience and equipment to identify your clog and clear it regardless of its location.
+If you’ve tried all the do-it-yourself remedies and that clog still won’t go away, it’s time to call in an experienced and licensed plumber to do the job.
+Professional companies like Nick’s Plumbing & AC have the experience and equipment to identify and clear your clog regardless of location.
 Call us today to schedule your appointment with the best drain cleaning company in Houston, Nick’s Plumbing & Air Conditioning.